YixiC94/YixiC94.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a 5th-year Ph.D. candidate in Management (Organization Theory) at Columbia Business School.
-I received my M.A. in Social Sciences (Sociology) from the University of Chicago and my B.A. in History and Economics from Mount Holyoke College.

 My research sits at the intersection of **stigma**, **narrative**, and **social** **evaluation**.
-Specifically, I propose the concept of *stigma as distinction* to explain how stigmatized identities become competitive advantages in evaluative settings that reward differentiation.
-I investigate the forms and consequences of revealing versus concealing devalued identities, such as lower social class, incarceration records, and neurodivergence, across contexts ranging from elite education to entrepreneurship.
-I examine conditions under which revealing stigma in venture narratives, counterintuitively, increases venture distinctiveness and worth, rather than undermining them.
+Specifically, I propose the concept of *stigma as distinction* to explain how stigmatized identities become competitive advantages in evaluative settings that reward differentiation, such as entrepreneurship.
+I investigate the forms and consequences of revealing versus concealing devalued identities, such as neurodivergence, criminal records, and lower social class.
 I use a mixed-method approach, combining experiments with interviews, computational text analysis, and surveys.

 Before coming to Columbia, I worked as a Senior Analyst at Mastercard International (New York and Shanghai) and as a pre-doctoral researcher at the Berkeley Cultural Lab.
+I received my M.A. in Social Sciences (Sociology) from the University of Chicago and my B.A. in History and Economics from Mount Holyoke College.
 Outside of work, I enjoy playing fetch with my dog in Central Park, traveling, and reading science fiction.

+I will be on the 2026-27 job market.

 ### Contact
 Feel free to contact me at: YiChen26 at gsb dot columbia dot edu